-Some entrepreneurs are taking the authenticity road with a stride, and their blog and social media streams feature family snapshots, bountiful cursing and personal health information — things that would not sit well with our bosses in a corporate setting.
+Some entrepreneurs are taking the authenticity road with a stride, and their blog and social media feeds feature family snapshots, bountiful cursing, and medical information—things that would not sit well with our bosses in a corporate setting.

-When we became business owners, our "bosses" became our clients.
-Now we want them to like us, because if they don't — they won't buy anything from us.
+When we became business owners, we may feel like our clients became our “bosses”.
+Now we want them to like us, because if they don’t, they won’t buy anything from us.

 Here’s where things get all tangled up.

-If we were to think about every person on the planet as our potential buyer, we might as well never say, do or publish anything, because every single thing will offend someone.
+If we were to think about every person on the planet as our potential client, we might never say, do, or publish anything, because every single thing will offend someone.

 We want to work with clients who share our core personal values.

-As you might have realized already, professionalism is subject to people's opinion.
+You might have realized already that professionalism is subject to people’s opinion.
 If you happen to work with suit-and-tie corporate CEOs, their standards are going to be very different from what a small mom-and-pop business expects, and this is yet very different from what a rock band might expect.

 Some may find discussing religion on their blogs distasteful, but for a designer specializing in Christian church websites, it makes sense to talk about Jesus on their blog.
-That way she insures that the priest or a pastor will realize she's not in it only for the money, and end up hiring her, instead of a heathen like me (who paints crucified fairies in her spare time).
+That way they ensure that a priest or a pastor will realize they’re not in it only for the money, and end up hiring them instead of a heathen like me (who paints crucified fairies in her spare time).

-Some people may think I'm crazy unprofessional for discussing depression openly, but I know a lot of my right people have experienced it as well, and I want them to know "Hey, I get you."
-If you're bothered by it, I'm sure you'll be able to find plenty of artists and designers who don't talk about their emotions at all.
+You may think I’m unprofessional for discussing depression openly, but I know a lot of my right people have experienced it as well, and I want them to know I get them and would never judge them for having mental health issues.
+If you’re bothered by it, I’m sure you’ll be able to find plenty of artists and designers who don’t talk about their emotions at all.

 There are less “musts” in professionalism than you may think

-Your standards of integrity, honesty and respect need to be equal to or higher (if you're a bit of an ass) than those you maintain in your personal relationships.
+Your standards of integrity, honesty, and respect need to be equal to or higher than those you maintain in your personal relationships.

 Every “rule” of professionalism stems for that.
 For example:

-- Keep any information provided by the clients private (respect)
+- Keep any information provided by your clients private (respect).

-- Make it clear what is included in the price, and what is charged separately (honesty)
+- Make it clear what is included in the price, and what is charged extra (honesty).

 I’m sure you can extrapolate more of them for yourself.

-Some people will see you, scream "Disgrace!" and run in the opposite direction.
-That's a great sign.
-If every single person you meet likes you, it means you're not remarkable – you're just fine.
+Some people will see you, scream “Disgrace!” and run in the opposite direction.
+That’s a great sign.
+Polarization in branding is good.
+If every single person you meet likes you, it means you’re not remarkable—you’re just fine.

-If you're fine with being "fine" that's cool, but more often than not, "fine" doesn't pay the bills.
+If you’re satisfied with being “fine” that’s cool, but more often than not, “fine” doesn’t pay the bills.